 Now, solder all jack sockets and connectors.
 Make sure all components are properly pushed in the relevant places and the connectors are aligned with the silkscreen and vertical.
 We recommend soldering one pin of the component and double-checking the alignment.
+The green power switch connector is optional.
+If it's not included in the kit, when installing the switch, just solder the switch wires directly into the connector holes on the PCB.
 Also, solder the two-pin male connector for the jumper next to the XS3 jack socket.
 If you will use a mono jack for the audio output, do not install the jumper.
 At this stage your PCB should look like this: